Algorithms / Subset Enumeration Bitmask

 Least You Need to Know: Bitmask Subset Enumeration and Used-Set State

-- An `n`-bit mask encodes one subset of `n` candidate elements.
+n-bit mask encodes one subset ofncandidate elements. - Bit

 - Bitmask states also represent which elements have already been used in permutation or DP problems.